-So one is left with two monopolists, each presumably a rational profit-maximizer, choosing dramatically different pricing policies for a patented drug.
-Why didn't Merck, a large sophisticated company, sell Indocin at the monopoly price (under \$30 per vial at the time of the acquisition)?
+So one is left with two monopolists, each presumably a rational profit maximizer, choosing dramatically different pricing policies for a patented drug.
+Why didn't Merck, a large sophisticated company, sell Indocin at the monopoly price (under thirty dollars per vial at the time of the acquisition)?
 Perhaps reputational effects, said Commissioner Rosch.
 If Merck sold a product used to treat premature babies at a monopoly price, "that could damage its reputation and its sales of those more profitable products."
 It could also be that ethics and conscience had an impact on Merck's pricing decision.
-But in a world of rational profit-maximizers, consumers would applaud, not condemn, Merck.
+But in a world of rational profit maximizers, consumers would applaud, not condemn, Merck.
 Charging parents whose babies were born with this potentially life-threatening congenital heart defect the monopoly price would signal others to invest in such innovative drugs.
-Instead, reality suggests that consumers and the Chicago School economist differ at times in their perception of what is fair.
+Instead, reality suggests that consumers and Chicago School economists differ at times in their perception of what is fair.
+324

-But that dynamic changed when Ovation acquired Indocin from Merck.
-Commissioner Rosch found "reason to believe that the sale of Indocin to Ovation had the effect of eliminating the reputational constraints on Merck that existed prior to the sale."
-Specifically, Ovation lacked Merck's "large product portfolio," so Ovation "arguably was not concerned, as Merck had been, that the sale of Indocin at a monopoly price would damage its reputation and sales of more profitable products."
-Thus, because Merck did not charge a monopoly price for its drug used to treat premature babies, Merck "arguably would not have the incentive to acquire another treatment that might prevent it from pricing Indocin at a monopoly
+But, in Commissioner Rosch's view, that dynamic changed when Ovation acquired Indocin from Merck.
+Commissioner Rosch found "reason to believe that the sale of Indocin to Ovation had the effect of eliminating the reputational constraints on Merck that had existed prior to the sale."
+Specifically, Ovation lacked Merck's "large product portfolio," so Ovation "arguably was not concerned, as Merck had been, that the sale of Indocin at a monopoly price would damage its